AzSiAz/dokusho-backends/README.md

 - Purpose: allow admins to search series from sources and create them in the DB via an admin-only GraphQL mutation.

 Environment variables:

 - `ADMINBOARD_HOST` (default `0.0.0.0`)
 - `ADMINBOARD_PORT` (default `8081`)
 - `ADMINBOARD_API_BASE` (default `http://localhost:8080`)

 Run locally:

 - `cargo run -p dokusho-adminboard`

 Notes:

-- Click “Sign in” to initiate OAuth via the API; it redirects back to `/auth/callback` which stores the JWT in localStorage.
-- The embedded UI uses the `/graphql` proxy, and the API enforces admin access via GraphQL guards.
+- The Adminboard should obtain an OpenID access token from your provider and send it as a Bearer token.
+The API validates tokens per-request and enforces admin access via guards.